 Essentially, the Mothership Project is a high-level LMS that doubles as a central course catalog.
-Multiple second-level LMS iterations (for each school/campus) are tied to this top-level LMS (i.e., the Mothership).
-Then via common cartridge imports/exports, the Mothership LMS exports course cartridges into each second-level LMS (school/campus).
-Additionally, content developed at each individual school/campus can be exported back up to the Mothership LMS.
-This capability provides clients with a central course catalog through which they can easily distribute and manage curriculum and associated Learning Outcomes across their multiple schools/campuses.
-Each school/campus has their own unique LMS site-their own brand/logo, etc. There would be no difference for the faculty or users at these second-level learning management system sites.
-The course content is simply controlled at the top level and then synced up with the second-level learning management system sites for each school/campus.
+Multiple second-level LMS iterations (for each client/sub-site) are tied to this top-level LMS (i.e., the Mothership).
+Then via common cartridge imports/exports, the Mothership LMS exports course cartridges into each second-level LMS (client/subsite).
+Additionally, content developed at each individual client/sub-site can be exported back up to the Mothership LMS.
+This capability provides clients with a central course catalog through which they can easily distribute and manage content and associated Learning Outcomes across their multiple clients/sub-sites.
+Each sub-site has their own unique LMS site–their own brand/ logo, etc. There would be no difference for the administrators or users at these second-level learning management system sites.
+The course content is simply controlled at the top level and then synced up with the second-level learning management system sites for each client/sub-site.

 Set global settings and permissions